What can you do about new build defects?

 Another option is to use the Consumer Code for Home Builders Adjudication Scheme, known as CCHBAS.

-If all these avenues fail, the last resort of the homeowner is generally to involve the Courts.
+If all these avenues fail, the last resort of the homeowner faced with new build defects is generally to involve solicitors and, potentially, the Courts.